Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "You can try." he said.

-Kirk held it over his nose and tried to inhale---it was difficult beyond belief.
+Kirk held it over his nose and tried to inhale - it was difficult beyond belief.
 "I think I'm using it wrong." he said.

 "It's just a filter.
 You're using it right.
 People wear these things all the time back on Earth."